GlennOlsson/bingo/README.md

 - `-` representing `111 111` (63)
 - etc.

 Using 4 characters for the tile encoding, 1 character for the dataset ID encoding, and 1 character for the charset encoding, we can encode the game state in 6 characters.
-We store this ID as the `id` URL query.
+We store this ID as the `state` URL query.

 The first character encodes the dataset ID, the next 4 the tiles state, and the last character the checksum.
 Each character is XORed with it's corresponding value in the table below before set as the query parameter.
 To deocde the value, the same value is used to XOR it back.
 | Character index | XORed with | As dec |